etechfocus/spike/README.md

 # INTRO

-This package provides a framework to scan for potential option trades with strategies.
+This package provides a framework to scan for potential option trades with extensible strategies.

 # TEST